-For many years now the residents of Newmarket have complained of the lacking variety within the town’s High Street.
-The area originally known for its local market is now home to 14 gambling shops and only seven local businesses.
+For many years now the residents of Newmarket have complained about the lack of variety within the town’s High Street.
+The area originally known for its local markets is now home to 14 gambling shops and only 7 local businesses.

-In the wake of Covid-19, Newmarket Town Council have created a plan called BID (Business Improvement District).
-This will see a temporary reduction in business rates and commercial rent levels to aid anyone who is considering opening a shop on the High Street.
+In the wake of Covid-19, Newmarket’s Town Council have created a plan called BID (Business Improvement District).
+The plan includes multiple changes such as locally owned shops appearing on the high street, bought on by a temporary reduction in business rates and commercial rent levels, encouraging more business owners to set up shop in the town.

 Ross McKittrick, centre manager at The Guineas Shopping Centre, said: “During these uncertain times the BID will play a key role in enabling Newmarket to recover from the coronavirus crisis and gain commercial success.
 BID will help improve the infrastructure and services in the town that will lead to economic success for the town as a whole.
 This will assist in attracting new investment to our much loved town.”

-As part of the Recovery Plan, BID have committed to spending £44,000 on improving signage around the town to help promote local businesses.
-This includes an electronic billboard that business can use to promote events, promotions, and changes.
+As part of the Recovery Plan, BID have committed to spending £44,000 on improving signage around the area.
+This includes an electronic billboard that can be used to both for promotion as well as informing residents of upcoming changes.

 BID Manager Paul Brown, said: “We have laid the key foundations to now move forward and build a better town.
 This business plan is both ambitious and bold and is exactly what our members need and deserve during these challenging times.”